adelapie/ghidra-evm/README.md

 # Ghidra EVM Module

 ghidra-evm is a ghidra loader and plugin to reverse engineering Ethereum VM (EVM) bytecode.
-This version relies on Ghidra API 9.1.2.
+This version uses the Ghidra 9.1.2 API.

 ## Instalation instructions